 Theories of Personality: Theme - Emotions, Relationships & Consciousness PSY 515 (Graduate Course)

 Course Director: Toru Sato

 This course involves an in depth examination of how understanding the major theories of personality and consciousness may help us in our personal growth process.
 Students will be encouraged to examine their own personalities and think about how their environment and consciousness has both shaped and is shaped by their personalities.
 We will also explore how we can transcend the limitations of our current personalities in order to facilitate our own maturation process.

 Since this is a graduate course, the instructor will assume that all students already have an understanding of the basic theories in Personality Psychology from past undergraduate courses taken on this topic.
 For students who have never taken an undergraduate course on Personality Psychology, it is highly recommended that they read the online textbook entitled Personality Theories by Boeree, C. G. (2006: listed below) as soon as possible.

 Boeree, C. G. (2006).
 Personality theories (online textbook available at http://webspace.ship.edu/cgboer/perscontents.html).

 Brach, T. (2004).
 Radical acceptance: Embracing your life with the heart of the Buddha.
-NY: Bantam.
+New York: Bantam.

 Gunaratana, H. (2002).
 Mindfulness in plain English.
 Boston, MA: Wisdom Publications.